Copyright (c) 2021 Tobias Thummerer, Lars Mikelsons, Josef Kircher, Johannes Stoljar, Jonas Wilfert

 @everywhere println("Hello World!")

-# The following lines can be uncommented for more advanced informations about the subprocesses
+# The following lines can be uncommented for more advanced information about the subprocesses

 # @everywhere println(pwd())